Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Related Works

-Early attempts to model discrete data with diffusion-framed categorical transitions via multinomial/argmax flows \citep{hoogeboom2021argmax}.
-Later, it generalized them with Structured Denoising Diffusion Models (D3PM) and introduced structured transition matrices (e.g., discretized Gaussian kernels, nearest-neighbor matrices, and absorbing states) and an auxiliary cross-entropy loss \citep{austin2021structured}.
-Continuous-time viewpoints and relaxations further clarified the link between discrete corruption processes and stochastic dynamics \citep{campbell2022continuous,dieleman2022continuous,chen2022analog}.
-For language generation, diffusion has been explored for controllable text and sequence-to-sequence tasks \citep{li2022diffusionlm,gong2022diffuseq}.
+Early studies of discrete diffusion modeled categorical data via multinomial or argmax-based transitions \citep{hoogeboom2021argmax}.
+This line of work was later generalized by D3PM, which introduced structured transition matrices (such as discretized Gaussian kernels, nearest-neighbor transitions, and absorbing states) together with an auxiliary cross-entropy objective \citep{austin2021structured}.
+Continuous-time perspectives and relaxations further clarified the connection between discrete corruption processes and stochastic dynamics \citep{campbell2022continuous,dieleman2022continuous,chen2022analog}.
+In parallel, diffusion-based ideas were also explored for controllable text generation and sequence-to-sequence modeling \citep{li2022diffusionlm,gong2022diffuseq}.

-A line of work centers on MDMs for language modeling: \citet{lou2023discrete} cast discrete diffusion training as estimating time-indexed ratios of the data distribution, which provides a complementary alternative to score- and cross-entropy–based objectives. \citet{sahoo2024simple} showed that simple training recipes (including a Rao-Blackwellized objective) can approach auto-regressive perplexity, while \citet{shi2024simplified} derived a weighted time-integral of cross-entropy losses that enables state-dependent masking schedules and improves downstream quality.
-Recent theory deepens our understanding of absorbing processes: the absorbing score admits a conditional-probability interpretation and yields time-independent formulations that connect diffusion with any-order auto-regressive models \citep{ou2024your}; in parallel, \citet{Zheng2025Masked} proved an equivalence between masked diffusion and time-agnostic masked modeling and highlighted numerical issues in categorical sampling.

-Scaling and inference efficiency are active topics.
-Large-parameter diffusion language models achieve competitive performance with strong auto-regressive LLMs \citep{nie2025large}, and adaptive token ordering shows that planning which positions to denoise can markedly improve reasoning \citep{kim2025train}.
-On the sampling side, informed correctors learn predictor–corrector schemes \citep{zhao2024informed}, schedule optimization mitigates compounding decoding error \citep{park2024jump}, and plan-and-denoise approaches add a planner that selects the most corrupted positions to improve both efficiency and quality \citep{liu2024think}.

-Building on these advancements, our work introduces a discrete diffusion distillation framework based on distribution matching.
-We aim to enhance the performance of discrete diffusion models for few-step generation, thereby enabling faster and higher-quality text generation.
+For language modeling, two principal families of dLLMs have emerged.
+MDMs \citep{lou2023discrete,sahoo2024simple,shi2024simplified,ou2024your} treat the forward process as progressive masking of tokens.
+At the highest noise level, every token is replaced by a special \texttt{[MASK]} symbol; the reverse process gradually unmask tokens.
+Once a token is unmasked, it remains fixed, but many tokens can be denoised simultaneously.
+Intuitively, MDMs essentially train BERT \citep{devlin2019bert} under a hierarchy of noise levels, motivated by a scaling-based rationale for generation \citep{he2022diffusionbert, sahoo2024simple}.{Uniform‑state diffusion models} (USDMs) \citep{austin2021structured,gulrajani2023likelihood,schiff2024guidance,sahoo2025diffusion} instead corrupt tokens by sampling from a uniform distribution over the vocabulary.
+Consequently, each token can change multiple times during sampling, enabling self‑correction and strong theoretical connections to continuous Gaussian diffusion.